Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 ## Reuse Guard

-In the unmodified MLS protocol, the `reuse_guard` is chosen randomly.
-In the Subgroups protocol, devices choose a random value `x` such that `x` modulo the number of leaves in the subgroup is equal to its `leaf_index`.
-They then
+MLS clients typically generate the bytes for the `reuse_guard` randomly.
+Virtual clients, however, choose a random value `x` such that `x` modulo the number of leaves in the subgroup is equal to its `leaf_index`.
+They then calculate:
-calculate:

 ~~~
-prp_key = ExpandWithLabel(key_schedule_nonce, "reuse guard", leaf_node_secret, 16)
+prp_key = ExpandWithLabel(leaf_node_secret, "reuse guard", key_schedule_nonce, 16)
 reuse_guard = SmallSpacePRP.Encrypt(prp_key, x)
 ~~~

 ExpandWithLabel is computed with the subgroup ciphersuite's algorithms.
-`key_schedule_nonce` is the nonce provided by the key schedule for encrypting this message, and `leaf_node_secret` is the secret corresponding to the virtual client's LeafNode in the supergroup.
+`leaf_node_secret` is the secret corresponding to the virtual client's LeafNode in the supergroup and `key_schedule_nonce` is the nonce provided by the key schedule for encrypting this message.

 `prp_key` is computed in a way that it is unique to the key-nonce pair and computable by all the devices in a subgroup (but nobody else). `reuse_guard` is computed in a way that it appears random to outside observers (in particular, it does not leak which device sent the message), but two devices will never generate the same value.

+## Delivery Service

+The method discussed above for computing `reuse_guard` prevents the devices in a subgroup from ever reusing the same key-nonce pair, as this would compromise the message.
+However, it does not prevent multiple devices from attempting to encrypt messages with the same key but different nonces.
+While this doesn't create any security issues, it is a functionality issue due to the MLS deletion schedule.
+Other group members will delete the encryption key after using it to decrypt the first message they receive and will be unable to decrypt subsequent messages.

+The best solution depends on whether the Delivery Service is strongly or eventually consistent {{?I-D.ietf-mls-architecture}}.
+Devices communicating with a strongly-consistent DS can prevent this issue by checking that they have processed all the messages sent to a group before sending their own message.
+Alternatively, devices communicating with an eventually-consistent DS may need to simply retain messages and encryption keys for a short period of time after sending, in case it becomes necessary to decrypt another device's message and re-encrypt and re-send their original message with another encryption key.

+Note that, in both cases, it's assumed that when a message is sent by a virtual client, all devices associated with the virtual client (except possibly the sending device) receive the message back from the DS.
+This may require a change in the implementation of the DS.

 # Adding New Devices